fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

 The implementation of both functionalities is straightforward.
-Noteworthy is, that we <i>have not</i> bound the state of the form fields to the state of the <i>App</i> component like we have previously done.
+It is noteworthy that we <i>have not</i> bound the state of the form fields to the state of the <i>App</i> component like we have previously done.
 React calls this kind of form [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html).

->Uncontrolled forms have certain limitations (for example dynamic error messages or disabling the submit button based on input are not possible).
+>Uncontrolled forms have certain limitations (for example, dynamic error messages or disabling the submit button based on input are not possible).
 However they are suitable for our current needs.

 You can read more about uncontrolled forms [here](https://goshakkk.name/controlled-vs-uncontrolled-inputs-react/).